maxwellsor169/Hang-man-game/README.md

 #### Guessing A Word
 - The hangman skeleton structure displays.
 - This next line displays the word to guess.
-- When you input the correct input you will be signaled CORRECT INPUT.
+- When you key in the correct input you will be signaled Great Guess.
 - The player will also be instructed to give letters in lowercase.

 #### How To Win